bmwcarit/joynr/wiki/jee.md

 point to the endpoint registration service's URL with which the JEE Integration will register itself for its channel's topic.
 E.g. `http://endpointregistry.mycompany.net:8080`.
+* `MessagingPropertyKeys.DISCOVERYDIRECTORYURL` and
+`MessagingPropertyKeys.DOMAINACCESSCONTROLLERURL` - configure the addresses for the discovery directory and domain access control services.
+* `MessagingPropertyKeys.PERSISTENCE_FILE` - if you are deploying multiple joynr-enabled
+applications to the same container instance, then you will need to set a different filename for this property for each application.
+E.g.: `"my-app-joynr.properties"` for one and `"my-other-app-joynr.properties"` for another.
+Failing to do so can result in unexpected behaviour, as one app will be using the persisted properties and IDs of the other app.

 You are principally free to provide any other valid joynr properties via these configuration methods.
 See the [official joynr documentation](./JavaSettings.md)